LukeGrahamLandry/franca/docs/annotations.md

 So if you want to implement `import` as normal comptime code, you really need to already have access to basic OS stuff that you'd generally get from libc.

-### syscall

-The arguments are syscall numbers in the order `(linux-arm64, linux-amd64, macos)`.
-If the syscall is not supported on that platform use `_` instead of a number.
-This can be present on the same function as `#libc` and which implementation is used depends on the `BuildOptions` set by the driver program.

 ### ir

 Used internally to implement functions that should map to some cpu instruction